stephengold/Maud/README.md

 the selected bone in the displayed pose.

-In a scene view, you can also rotate the selected bone by grabbing any of the bone's 3 axis arrows with the RMB and dragging with the mouse.
+In a scene view, you can also rotate the selected bone by grabbing any of the bone's 3 axis tips with the RMB and dragging with the mouse.
-The axis arrows are constrained to an invisible sphere surrounding the selected bone's head, so for many mouse-pointer screen locations, 2 axis directions are possible.
+The axis tips are constrained to an invisible sphere surrounding the selected bone's head, so for many mouse-pointer screen locations, 2 axis directions are possible.
 While you're dragging a bone axis, Maud remembers whether the axis